Bench

 • Requires a dev build (the React DevTools hook and profiling timers aren't present in release builds).
 Without them the run simply has no render data — nothing breaks.

 • Capture walks committed fibers on the JS thread, adding a small overhead per commit.
-It's applied uniformly to every case in a batch, so relative comparisons stay fair — but for absolute FPS measurements you can turn it off with the Capture renders toggle in Automate settings, or captureRenders: false on run_benchmark_batch.
+It's applied uniformly to every case in a batch, so relative comparisons stay fair — but for absolute FPS measurements you can turn it off: the Capture render commits toggle in the tool's Settings covers manual recordings, the Capture renders toggle in Automate settings covers batches, and captureRenders: false works on run_benchmark_batch.

 Optimize with your AI